nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ## Short Range

-Targets that are at a distance of less than half the range of a character’s weapon are at Short range\.
+Targets that are at a distance of less than half the range of a character's weapon are at Short range\.
 Ballistic Skill tests made to attack targets at Short range gain a \+10 bonus\.

 ## Size

 Size is an important factor when attacking foes because it is usually easier to hit a larger target\.
 All characters and creatures have a defined Size trait, and it should be relatively easy as well for the GM to assign an appropriate Size trait to objects as needed\.
-Use Size Table for determining bonuses and penalties based on a target’s Size trait\.
+Use Size Table for determining bonuses and penalties based on a target's Size trait\.

 ## Stunned Targets